 Mouth Guard is Damaged

 Don’t chew your sports mouth guard.
 Over time, this bad habit will damage the sports mouth guard until it’s frayed or deformed.
-Another bad habit we see athletes doing is wedging their football mouth guards into face masks.
+Another bad habit we see athletes doing is wedging their into face masks.
 When you do this, the mouth guard loses its shape and effectiveness.
 You’ll be able to save money in the long run if you don’t have to replace mouth guards as frequently.

 Bite Changed